Hezbollah: 2006 Lebanon War

 The 2006 Lebanon War was a 34-day military conflict in Lebanon and northern Israel.
 The principal parties were Hezbollah paramilitary forces and the Israeli military.
 The conflict was precipitated by a cross-border raid during which Hezbollah kidnapped and killed Israeli soldiers.
-The conflict began on 12 July 2006 when Hezbollah militants fired rockets at Israeli border towns as a diversion for an anti-tank missile attack on two armored Humvees patrolling the Israeli side of the border fence, killing three, injuring two, and seizing two Israeli soldiers.
+The conflict began on 12 July 2006 when Hezbollah militants fired rockets at Israeli border towns as a diversion for an anti-tank missile attack on two armoured Humvees patrolling the Israeli side of the border fence, killing three, injuring two, and seizing two Israeli soldiers.

 Israel responded with airstrikes and artillery fire on targets in Lebanon that damaged Lebanese infrastructure, including Beirut's Rafic Hariri International Airport, which Israel said that Hezbollah used to import weapons and supplies, an air and naval blockade, and a ground invasion of southern Lebanon.
-Hezbollah then launched more rockets into northern Israel and engaged the Israel Defense Forces in guerrilla warfare from hardened positions.
+Hezbollah then launched more rockets into northern Israel and engaged the IDF in guerrilla warfare from hardened positions.

 The war continued until 14 August 2006.
 Hezbollah was responsible for thousands of Katyusha rocket attacks against Israeli civilian towns and cities in northern Israel, which Hezbollah said were in retaliation for Israel's killing of civilians and targeting Lebanese infrastructure.
 The conflict is believed to have killed 1,191–1,300 Lebanese citizens including combatants and 165 Israelis including soldiers.